grnet/synnefo/docs/compute-api-guide.rst

 * **project** (optional) is the project where the VM is to be assigned.
 If not given, user's system project is assumed (identified with the same uuid as the user).

+* **adminPass** (optional) is a password applied to the server upon creation.
+  The password must meet the complexity requirements set by cyclades: It must contain at least one upper case letter, one lower case and one digit.
+It must also be at least 10 characters long.
+If these requirements are not met, the server creation will fail.

+  If you do not specify a password, the API generates and assigns a random one that it returns in the response object.
+This password meets the security requirements mentioned above.

 * **personality** (optional) is a list of personality injections.
 A personality injection is a way to add a file into a virtual server while creating it.